ollamaflow/ollamaflow/README.md

 A complete **Postman collection** (`OllamaFlow.postman_collection.json`) is included in the repository root with examples for all API endpoints, including Ollama API, OpenAI API, and administrative APIs with native transformation examples.

+For interactive API testing and experimentation, the **[OllamaFlow API Explorer](https://github.com/ollamaflow/apiexplorer)** provides a web-based dashboard for exploring and testing all OllamaFlow endpoints.

 For a visual interface, check out the **[OllamaFlow Web UI](https://github.com/ollamaflow/ui)** which provides a dashboard for cluster management and monitoring.

 ## 🤝 Contributing